ConnorScott-Ox/Professional-Profile/content/home/experience.md

   * Human Brain Dissection.
   * Preforming protein assays to diagnose neurodegenerative diseases in donors.
   * Performing DNA sequencing on patients to determine prognosis of brain tumours.
-  * Interviewing and Training new staff.
+  * Interviewing, teaching and training new staff.
 """

 [[experience]]